 Kitchen Towel Caddy

 Confession: This is actually a laundry room, and those are dryer sheets.
-But I couldn’t help but think this would be adorable in a kitchen.
+But I couldn’t help thinking this would be adorable in a kitchen.
 Find a decorative tray that fits your style.
 Add a pop of color with fresh flowers and a felt bin or basket of kitchen towels.

 Kitchen Shelf Decor